scottdunnflux/FluxS3Portal/README.md

 ### Viewing Documentation
 - Click any `.html` file to view it inline
 - Relative links and images are automatically resolved
+- **Toggle between views**:
-- Click "File View" to return to file browser
+  - When viewing documentation: Button shows "📁 File View" - click to return to file browser
+  - When in file browser: Button shows "📄 Doc View" - click to return to previously viewed documentation
 - Click "Share Page" to copy documentation link
+- **Use case**: View HTML documentation, switch to file browser to download files, then return to documentation without losing your place

 ### Downloading Files
 - Click "Download" button next to any file
 - File will download with original filename
 - Uses AWS presigned URLs (valid for 5 minutes)

-### Downloading Folders
+### Downloading Multiple Items (Files and Folders)
-- Check the box next to one or more folder names
+- Check the box next to any combination of files and/or folders
 - Folder sizes are automatically calculated and displayed (e.g., "docs/ (450 MB)")
+- File sizes are shown inline (e.g., "report.pdf (2.3 MB)")
-- Click "Download Selected (X)" button in the top ribbon
+- Click "Download (X)" button in the top ribbon showing the count of selected items
-- Review the confirmation showing total files and size
+- Review the confirmation showing:
+  - Breakdown of selection (e.g., "2 folders + 3 files")
+  - Total files to be downloaded
+  - Total size
 - Wait for the download process (progress shown in real-time)
-- ZIP file will automatically download when complete
+- All selected items packaged into a single ZIP file
-- ZIP filename format: `foldername-2025-10-31.zip`
+- ZIP filename format:
+  - Single file: `filename-2025-10-31.zip`
+  - Multiple files: `files-2025-10-31.zip`
+  - Folders: `foldername-2025-10-31.zip`

 ### Uploading Files
 - Click "Upload Files" button